Maya Deren: Criticism of Hollywood

 Throughout the 1940s and 1950s, Deren attacked Hollywood for its artistic, political and economic monopoly over American cinema.
-She stated, "I make my pictures for what Hollywood spends on lipstick," and observed that Hollywood "has been a major obstacle to the definition and development of motion pictures as a creative fine-art form."
+She stated, "I make my pictures for what Hollywood spends on lipstick," criticizing the amount of money spent on production.
+She also observed that Hollywood "has been a major obstacle to the definition and development of motion pictures as a creative fine-art form."
 She set herself in opposition to the Hollywood film industry's standards and practices.

 Deren talks about the freedoms of independent cinema:

 Haiti and Vodou

 When Maya Deren decided to make an ethnographic film in Haiti, she was criticized for abandoning avant-garde film where she had made her name, but she was ready to expand to a new level as an artist.
 She had studied ethnographic footage by Gregory Bateson in Bali in 1947, and was interested in including it in her next film.
 In September, she divorced Hammid and left for a nine-month stay in Haiti.
-The Guggenheim Fellowship grant in 1947 enabled Deren to finance her travel and complete her film Meditation on Violence.
+The Guggenheim Fellowship grant in 1946 enabled Deren to finance her travel and film footage for what would posthumously become Divine Horsemen: The Living Gods of Haiti.
 She went on three additional trips through 1954 to document and record the rituals of Haitian Vodou.

 A source of inspiration for ritual dance was Katherine Dunham who wrote her master's thesis on Haitian dances in 1939, which Deren edited.
 While working as Dunham's assistant, Deren was given access to Dunham's archive which included 16mm documents on the dances in Trinidad and Haiti.
-Exposure to these documents led her to write her 1942 essay titled, "Delicious Possession in Dancing."
+Exposure to these documents led her to write her 1942 essay titled, "Religious Possession in Dancing."
 Afterwards, Deren wrote several articles on religious possession in dancing before her first trip to Haiti.
 Deren filmed, recorded and photographed many hours of Vodou ritual, but she also participated in the ceremonies.
 She documented her knowledge and experience of Vodou in Divine Horsemen: The Living Gods of Haiti (New York: Vanguard Press, 1953), edited by Joseph Campbell, which is considered a definitive source on the subject.
 She described her attraction to Vodou possession ceremonies, transformation, dance, play, games and especially ritual came from her strong feeling on the need to decenter our thoughts of self, ego and personality.
 In her book An Anagram of Ideas on Art, Form, and Film she wrote: